Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Freire, P. (1972), Pedagogy of the Oppressed.
 Harmondsworth: Penguin.

-Greenwood, D. J., & Levin, M. (2011).
+Greenwood, D. J., & Levin, M. (2007).
 Introduction to action research: Social research for social change.
-SAGE Publications, Inc.
+SAGE Publications Inc.

 Guba, E. G. (1981).
-Criteria for assessing the trustworthiness of naturalistic inquiries.
-Educational Communication and Technology Journal, 29, 75-92.
+Criteria for evaluating the reliability of natural research.
+Journal of Educational Communication and Technology, 29, 75-92.

 Gunbayi, I. (2020a).
-Action research as a mixed methods research: Definition, philosophy, types, process, political and ethical issues, and pros and cons.
+Action research as mixed methods research: Definition, philosophy, types, process, political and ethical issues, pros and cons.
 Journal of Mixed Methods Studies, 2, 16-25.

 Gunbayi, I. (2020b).
-Knowledge-constitutive interests and social paradigms in guiding mixed methods research (MMR).
+Knowledge-building interests and social paradigms in guiding mixed methods research (MMR).
 Journal of Mixed Methods Studies, 1, 44-56.

-Gunbayı, İ., & Sorm, S. (2018).
-Social paradigms in guiding social research design: The functional, interpretive, radical humanist and radical structural paradigms.
-International Journal on New Trends in Education and Their Implications, 9(2), 57-76.
+Gunbayi, İ., & Sorm, S. (2018).
+Social paradigms that guide social research design: Functional, interpretive, radical humanist, and radical structural paradigms.
+International Journal of New Trends in Education and Their Effects, 9(2), 57-76.

 Habermas, J. (1987).
 Knowledge and Human Interests.
 Boston: Polity Press

 Marrow, A. J. (1969).
-The Practical Theorist: The Life and Work of Kurt Lewin.
-Basic Books, Inc.
+The practical theorist: The life and work of Kurt Lewin.
+New York, NY: Basic Books, Inc.

 McNiff, J. (2013).
 Action research: Principles and practice (3rd ed.).
 Routledge.

 Reason, P., & Bradbury, H. (2008).
-The SAGE handbook of action research: Participative inquiry and practice.
-Sage.
+SAGE action research handbook: Participatory inquiry and practice.
+Smart.

 Shadish, W. R., Cook, T. D., & Campbell, D. T. (2002).
 Experimental and quasi-experimental designs for generalized causal inference.
-Houghton, Mifflin and Company.
+Houghton, Mifflin & Company.

 Downloads